Claremore Mound

 European-American settlers designated both the mound and the nearby town as Clermont ("clear mountain" in English) in honor of Chief Glahmo, who French traders had nicknamed Chief Clermont.
 When the town petitioned for a post office in 1874, a clerical error listed Clermont as Claremore; the error was never rectified and today both the mound and the town are named Claremore.

+Parts of the Cherokee reservation, established in the late 1830s in Indian Territory, lay about 2 miles to the west.
+The modern city of Claremore, developed by European Americans, is about 7 miles away.